Hidalgo County reports 3 COVID-related deaths, all unvaccinated

 |Total:

-A total of 56 people are hospitalized with COVID-19 in Hidalgo County, a decrease of 34 from Wednesday, when the county reported 90 hospitalizations and 82 new positive infections.
+A total of 49 people are hospitalized with COVID-19 in Hidalgo County, a decrease of four patients since Tuesday.
+Those hospitalized with COVID-19 include 42 adults and seven pediatric patients.

-Those hospitalized with COVID-19 include 46 adults and 10 pediatric patients, according to Wednesday’s report.
+Of the 49 patients hospitalized with COVID-19, 20 are in intensive care units.
+All 20 patients are adults.

-Of the 56 patients hospitalized with COVID-19, 27 are in intensive care units.
-They include 24 adults and three pediatric patients.
+Across Hidalgo County school districts, 65 students and 11 staff members tested positive for COVID-19.

 News Video